Fox scores 28 points, Kings beat Spurs for 5th win a row – KION546

 Spurs: F Keldon Johnson was a late scratch with an ankle injury.
 Johnson is the Spurs’ leading scorer, averaging 22.7 points. … Doug McDermott was ruled out before the game with left calf tightness.

-Kings: F Keegan Murray didn’t play because of back soreness The rookie from Iowa left Tuesday against the Nets in the first half with the same injury. … Richaun Holmes didn’t play because of a non-COVID illness.
+Kings: F Keegan Murray didn’t play because of back soreness The rookie from Iowa left Tuesday against the Nets in the first half with the same injury. … Richaun Holmes didn’t play because of a non-COVID illness… Sacramento have scored over 120 points every game during the five-game win streak.

 UP NEXT